archivesunleashed/aut-docs/current/docker-install.md

-# Introduction
+# Docker Installation

-This quick guide will walk through how to install Docker for Mac users.
-Much of this is also applicable to Windows users, although the screenshots are from a Mac.
+This quick guide will walk through how to install Docker for macOS users.
+Much of this is also applicable to Windows users, although the screenshots are from a macOS.

 # Resources

 * [Docker Community Edition for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)
 * [Docker Community Edition for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows)